jeff-luszcz/jeff-luszcz/README.md

   https://github.com/jeff-luszcz/AISTropoAlert   Utility to send a Mastodon alert when far away ships are seen using AIS ship reports

+  https://github.com/jeff-luszcz/MagLoopTuner    A utility to greatly speed up manual tuning of Mag Loop antennas using hamlib and text to speach

 ## ⚡ I'll be speaking at the following conferences...